 The AMC Pacer is proof disco forgot to die.
 It was warmly welcomed by car journalists when it arrived in 1975; it was described as unique, bold and futuristic.
 The automaker even reacted to the 70s gasoline crisis by making an electric version.
 However, the good times did not last long.
 As disco began to fall out of style along with shag velour, people began to complain about the Pacer's unorthodox looks.
 Instead of being futuristic, it was now seen as a strange car from a bygone era.
 The Pacer remains popular with car collectors, in the same sense that 8-track players are collectible to those who enjoy heaps of junk.

 The Trabant was as ugly as they come.
-This poorly designed car was produced in East Germany as an answer to the success of West Germany’s Volkswagen Beetle, however, it failed miserably.
+This poorly designed car was produced in East Germany as an answer to the success of West Germany's Volkswagen Beetle.
+Success it seems cannot be gained by throwing a bit of duct tape on some sheet metal and calling it a car.
 A car that is synonymous with the failed Eastern Bloc, Doug DeMuro, an automotive journalist, described it as slow, loud and terribly built.
 It lasted between 1957 and 1990.
 Yes, the car fell along with the Berlin Wall.

 The Aztek is uglier than Adolf Hitler’s soul, and I mean that in the nicest way possible.
 This is one of the cars that appear when you ask Google about the cars with the worst appearances.
+Yes, we all know Walter White drove one in Breaking Bad; here's some news for you - Walter White was a bad person, with bad taste in cars.
 Many car bloggers put it on top of their “ugliest cars” lists.
 It is a rebel that violates all the rules of aesthetics.
 It is hunchbacked and slab-sided.
 It doesn’t help that the body of this vehicle is carried by roller-skate-sized wheels.
 Some car enthusiasts believe that the coupe SUVs were inspired by the Pontiac Aztek.
 The chief designer said that the car’s bold design was only meant for “certain people.”
 We think that “those people” can only be him and his wife.
 I mean, who would want a car that looks like the offspring of a Dustbuster vacuum and a Transformers toy.

 This supercar has blade-like things in the front, and looks like it is ready to plow a farm!
 You might be surprised to learn that this contraption was launched in the Geneva motor show in 2010.
 Yes, it doesn’t belong in the crazy 80s.
 The Sbarro Autobau has a weight of 1,500 kilograms and was made in honor of Fredy Lienhard, a successful Swiss racing driver.
 The designer must have really hated this racer to come up with such a hideous concept.
 The only good thing about it was that it was powered by a 12-cylinder mid-mounted engine that was sourced from Ferrari.
 It delivered 500bhp; this is average when compared to other modern supercars.
 We’re glad it’s ugly ass disappeared into thin air.